fractus-io/keras-tutorial/README.md

 5. Fit Model
 6. Evaluate Model

 We will use dataset from bank which contains historical behavior of the customer.
-Dataset has 10000 rows with 14 columns.
+Dataset(./src/mlp/Churn_Modelling.csv) has 10000 rows with 14 columns.

-The input variables describes bank customer with following attributes:
+The input variables describes bank customers with following attributes:
  * RowNumber
  * CustomerId
  * Surname